nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 Now, if you run the same command again, it will still work.
 So yes, we're definitely able to pull those parameter values from the parameter file.

-This is great because, with the parameter file in hand, we'll now be able to provide parameter values at runtime without having to type massive command lines **and** without modifying the workflow and the default configuration.
+This is great because, with the parameter file in hand, we'll now be able to provide parameter values at runtime without having to type massive command lines **and** without modifying the workflow nor the default configuration.

 That being said, it was nice to be able to demo the workflow without having to keep track of filenames and such.
 Let's see if we can use a profile to replicate that behavior.